Jolaoyin/LITA-DMART-SALES-ANALYSIS-PROJECT/README.md

 - Which products has no sales in the last quarter?

 ## Data Analysis
 This is where a series of SQL queries is executed to extract key insights from the dataset to facilitate a comprehensice data-driven decision-making.
+The dataset was loaded into the SQL Server.

 ```SQL
 Create Database LITAProject_DB